Keyboard shortcuts

 5. Barrier: compute to render

-6. Render background + objects (sampling by env_id)
+6. Render background + objects (sampling by resolved internal slot)

 Render Integration